 Biography

 Yasmine Adams (she/her) is a PhD student in Sociocultural Anthropology.
 Yasmine received her B.A. in English with a double minor in African American studies and anthropology from the University of Florida in Gainesville.
-Her current research interests include how storytelling, cultural performance, and imagery on social media have been used to define Black humanity and explore Black futurity—from everyday online interactions to viral instances of anti-Blackness.
+Her current research interests include how Black people interact with images and videos of violent anti-Blackness and death on social media and the subsequent grief and mourning practices of Black people online.

 Research Interests

-Black Futurity, Race and Racism, Imagery, Social and Traditional Media, Cultural Performance, Memory, Semiotics, Visual Culture, Digital Ethnography, and Digital Activism.
+Grief and Mourning, Death, Violent Anti-Blackness, Black Futurity, Race and Racism, Imagery, Social and Traditional Media, Cultural Performance, Memory, Raciosemiotics, Semiotics, Visual Culture, Digital Ethnography, and Digital Activism.

 Education